informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 ```
 Note that with some commands, parsing is carried out both in the *Contol* part and in the *Model*
 part of the application.
 For example, only the *Model* can parse the arguments to the `addObject`
-command since this is carried out by calling the `parse` method of the game objects.
+command since this is carried out by calling the `parse` method of the `GameObjectFactory` which
+calls the `parse` method of the game objects.
 Therefore, the
 *Model* part of the application can also throw parsing exceptions.
 All exceptions thrown during
 the parsing of a command (i.e. during the execution of the `parse` method of one of the commands),
 whether or not they are thrown in the *Model* part of the application, should be caught by the